Canthesecond/Cyclist/README.md

  I decided to use R to clean the data because it is easy to work with big datasets.
 You can find the details in the pdf version in the project folder.

  I used Tableau for the visualization purposes.
 Please click [here](https://public.tableau.com/app/profile/canthesecond/viz/Cyclist_project/Cyclist_dashboard) to see the visualized data.

- **Since there are around 2 million rows, I have used R because it is easy to use with large dataset.**